NixOS/nixos-artwork/logo/README.md

 [as contributed to the *nixos-homepage*](https://github.com/NixOS/nixos-homepage/blob/3219f5449643f5ee73095b1944f349b646ccf9c8/logo/nixos-hex.svg) project.
 (Disregard the presence of *Carlito* font-family, it is an artifact from the way the text boxes were made.)

+### Using the logo

+The svg source files have a *logo-guide* and those with text a *guide* layer.
+Ensure the snowflake has at least the given margin with any other elements with other elements when used.
+The source SVG files with text already have the margin baked into the files.